 The first judge who heard the case agreed with Arizona.
 But, the court of appeals — the court that oversees individual federal judges — agreed with the DNC.
 The court of appeals ruled that the rules were illegal.
 Arizona lost again.

 The Supreme Court Takes the Case

-The Supreme Court each year chooses a few lower court cases and let’s the losing party have one more shot.
-A major reason the Supreme Court does this is because often lower courts disagree on what the law is.
+The Supreme Court each year chooses a few lower court cases and lets the losing party have one more shot.
+A major reason the Supreme Court does this is that often lower courts disagree on what the law is.
 The Supreme Court helps clear things up.

 The Supreme Court agreed to take Brnovich’s case.

 The first rule allowed each county in Arizona to require each voter to vote in a specific place.
 This place to vote or “polling place” is called a “precinct.”

 The voter has to register to vote specifically for that precinct.
 If a person votes at another location, their ballot can be thrown away, not counted.
 This is so even if the voter did so by mistake and is still eligible to vote in the state.